 - plan and implement sessions, side events, exhibits, workshops, and other meetings

 - spearhead monitoring and evaluation components of the project and synthesise project results into assessment and lessons learned reports

 - quality control of papers, reports, and other deliverables associated with the project

 - lead narrative development for project related communications and coordinate outreach activities with Communications section at UNU-EHS

 Required qualifications and experience include:

-- minimum 5 years of experience handling media relations in Japan
+- minimum of five (5) years of working experience

 Duration of contract

 This is a locally recruited post; no relocation allowances apply.
-The successful candidate will be employed under a local contract and will not hold international civil service status nor be a “staff member” as defined in the UN Staff Rules and Regulations.
-UNU does not sponsor a working visa for this position.
+The successful candidate will be employed under a local contract and will not hold international civil servant status, nor is he/she a “staff member” as defined in the United Nations Staff Rules and Regulations.